prgpascal/android-qr-data-transfer/README.md

 # android-qr-data-transfer
-Library that provides a secure channel for data transmission between Android devices.
-It exploits QR-codes and Wi-Fi Direct technologies.
+Library that provides a secure data transmission channel between Android devices.
+It uses QR codes and Wi-Fi Direct technologies.

 ## Why is it secure?
-Because data is exchanged via sequences of QR codes, while a Wi-Fi Direct channel is used for acknowledgement messages only.
+Because data is exchanged via sequences of QR codes, while a Wi-Fi Direct channel is used for acknowledgement ([ACK](https://en.wikipedia.org/wiki/Acknowledgement_(data_networks))) messages only.

 ## How it works
-* During the transmission the sender device will act as a Server in a Client-Server architecture, while the receiver will act as a Client.
+* During the transmission, the sender device will act as a Server in a [Client-Server architecture](https://en.wikipedia.org/wiki/Client%E2%80%93server_model), while the receiver as a Client.
-* Server and Client turn on the Wi-Fi if not available.
+* Server and Client turn on the Wi-Fi if it's not turned on.
 * Server and Client start the peer discovery.
 * The Server shows to the Client the first QR code, containing its MAC address (necessary for the Wi-Fi Direct connection).
 * Client uses its camera and captures the first QR code, parses the message and gets the Server MAC address.
-* Client enstablishes a Wi-Fi Direct connection with the Server.
+* Client establishes a Wi-Fi Direct connection with the Server.
 * While not all the messages have been exchanged, loop the following:
     1. The Server encodes a new message into a QR code and waits for the ACK response.
     1. The Client reads the new QR code, gets the message and checks the digest:
-        * If the message is valid, send the ACK response.
+        * If the message is valid, sends the ACK response.
-        * If the message is not valid, try reading the QR code again.
+        * If the message is not valid, tries reading the QR code again.
     1. The Server receives the ACK response.
-        * If the ACK is valid, loop.
-        * If the ACK is not valid, show an error message and exit.
+        * If the ACK is not valid, stops the transmission with an error.
 * If the transmission finishes with success, the data is returned to the Client.
 Otherwise an error message is shown.

-## Features and advantages
+## Features
 * It uses the [stop-and-wait protocol](https://en.wikipedia.org/wiki/Stop-and-wait_ARQ).
-* It receives an ArrayList<String> as input parameter, containing all the messages to be exchanged.
+* It receives an ArrayList\<String> as input parameter, containing all the messages to be exchanged.
 For each String a new QR code will be created.
-* If the Wi-Fi Direct is disabled, the library automatically turns it on.
+* If the Wi-Fi Direct is disabled, the library will automatically turn it on.
-* Every exchanged message is checked with a digest (SHA-256).
+* Every exchanged message is checked with a digest ([SHA-256](https://en.wikipedia.org/wiki/SHA-2)).
-* Once set the data to be transferred, the library will do the rest, managing the connection and data transfer.
-* If an error occured, the entire process is interrupted and no message is returned to the Client.
+* If an error occurred, the entire process is interrupted and no data is returned to the receiver.

 ## Usage
-The Server starts the Activity passing to it an ArrayList<String> containing the messages to be sent.
+The sender starts the Activity passing to it an ArrayList\<String> containing the messages to be sent:
 ```java
 // Define the params
 Bundle b = new Bundle();